Lyzev/YT-Sub-Counter-Discord-Bot-CLOSED/README.md

 # YT Sub Counter - Discord-Bot
-This bot counts my YT-Subs in his status!
+This bot counts the subs of a yt channel!
-This is just Source Code.
-You can´t use it for yourself, because the code is matched with my yt account.
-But if you are interested in doing anything similliar, just take a look!
+You just need: Discord Bot Token, YouTube Data API (v3) Token and a YouTube channel id!
 Bye,
 Lyzev!